On this page

 Talking about pensions with your staff

-The following guide sets out what help and guidance you can give your staff about defined contribution (DC) pensions:
+The following guides set out what help and guidance you can give your staff about defined contribution (DC) pension schemes:

 If you have a DC pension scheme, the trustee (or scheme manager) or pension provider must make members aware of their retirement options at least four months before their expected retirement date.
 This includes telling members about Pension Wise, the government’s free and impartial service that will help them understand their choices.